 Lori Wall Murphy Bed

-This Murphy bed design is great for studio type spaces — a display shelf during the day, and your bed when guests are gone and it’s time to sleep.
+This Murphy beds design is the perfect solution for studio-type spaces.
+It is a display shelf during the day and can easily be transformed into your comfortable bed when guests are gone.

 Reclaimed Barn Wood and Steel Murphy Bed